Norvasc, tablets 5 mg 30 pcs

 Overdose

-Symptoms: pronounced BP decrease with possible development of reflex tachycardia and excessive peripheral vasodilation (pronounced and persistent arterial hypotension is possible, including with the development of shock and death).
+Symptoms: marked decrease in blood pressure with the possible development of reflex tachycardia and excessive peripheral vasodilation (risk of severe and persistent arterial hypotension, including the development of shock and death).

 ---|---|